 The Civil War Terms

 Fugitive Slave Act Of 1850, Fugitive Slave ActA strengthened version of a law originally passed in 1793, this act was passed as part of the Compromise of 1850.
 It gave the federal government authority, and in many ways forced federal agents, to capture escaped slaves and prosecute anyone aiding runaways.
-Harriet Tubman was at the top of their "Most Wanted" list.
-She looked pretty vicious on the poster they hung up at the post office.
 The Act was profoundly controversial in the North and aroused resentment among those who believed it solidified the political power of southern slaveholders.
-It turns out it was a temporary situation, so it's all good.

-Missouri CompromiseKentucky Senator Henry Clay proposed this deal in 1820 to resolve disputes between pro-slavery and anti-slavery advocates in Congress.
-It granted admission to Missouri as a slave state but offset it by admitting Maine as a free state.
-It also prohibited slavery in all territory north of Missouri.
-Because of this unique bond, Maine claims to know what Missouri is thinking and feeling at all times, and vice versa.
-It's a twin thing.
-Eventually, the Kansas-Nebraska Act of 1854 repealed this compromise by lifting the ban on slavery north of the Missouri Compromise line.
+Missouri CompromiseKentucky Senator Henry Clay proposed this deal in 1820 to resolve disputes between proslavery and antislavery advocates in Congress.
+It granted admission to Missouri as a slave state, but to offset this, Maine entered the Union as a free state, and slavery was prohibited in all territory north of the southern border of Missouri.
+The Kansas-Nebraska Act of 1854, in practice, repealed this compromise.

 Republican Party, RepublicansA political party created in 1854 by anti-slavery Whigs, Democrats, Free Soilers, and Know-Nothings in response to the passage of the Kansas-Nebraska Act.
 Forgive us.
 We're still giggling about "Free Soilers."